jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 For our testing we conducted the tests over the period of a week, this allowed us to treat the first test or two as pilot tests, and we could implement changes and improvements between each test both to Minerva but also how we ran the tests to make it as simple as possible for participants to complete and follow along.

+**User Test Contents**
+For each participant we got the system set up and the google form opened, we then handed control over to them to complete the form and included tasks.
+We made sure to observe and be around in case technical problems arose but did not interfere or give help on how things worked or what to do, we wanted to get a good observation on how the system performs for new or unexperienced users.

+Our form contained three sections:

+1. Plain Language Statement and Consent
+2. Task Section
+3. Feedback Section

+In the task section we set out a few simple tasks that Minerva can be used to perform and we asked the users to complete these tasks with minimal instructions provided, the questions asked were:

+1. In this demo, Minerva has two databases that can be switched between, the default is a medial database, can you switch to the financial database?
+   a.
+How easy was this to do?
+(1-5)
+2. For this task, try and ask Minerva some simple questions to figure out the system, what is Minerva, how does Minerva work, what can she do, how do you submit a prompt?
+   a.
+Input any questions that Minerva misunderstood or could not answer below:
+   b.
+How relevant was the information that Minerva responded with in terms of helping to understand the system and how to use it?
+(1-5)
+   c.
+Are there any questions you believe Minerva should be able to answer, additional things she could explain?
+3. Using the medical database (loaded by default), submit a prompt to retrieve data about "Query: how many people are registered under 40"
+   a.
+Were you able to get the data?
+(Yes/No)
+   b.
+Was the data displayed in a clear and helpful format?
+(1-5)
+   c.
+Any suggestions as improvements to the viewing of the data, or difficulties encountered trying to submit a prompt?

+In the last section we asked the participants to give us some more general feedback about the system, and also asked them if they thought a system like this is needed, and if they needed to access databases often would they use it?

+**Feedback and Results**
 Some good feedback we got about the testing process that we acted upon was:

 - Adding example prompts